 Fatigue & Cravings

 When I was taking the pill I was always struggling with horrible fatigue for 1 day, exactly 2 days before my period (as this was mostly a Tuesday, I named it Tired-Tuesday).
 Even though it was awful, as I couldn’t put my foot in front of the other one and I just wanted to lay down all day long, it was such a good indicator.
-I still get tired, but it lasts a few days now instead of just one day, with some ups and downs.
-I know I can manage it a little bit if I watch my food intake (more raw and lighter meals), but we woman all know that watching your food intake before and during your period is as hard as running a marathon on your hands!
+I still get tired, but it lasts 1-2 days now instead of just one day, with some ups and downs.
+I know I can manage it a little bit if I watch my food intake (more raw and lighter meals), but we all know that watching your food intake before and during your period is as hard as running a marathon on your hands!
 I can’t say my cravings are better or worse now.
 I think it’s quite the same still.

 Being on the pill makes your cycles very precise.
 I loved this about the pill.
-Now my cycles are always a little different, but because I know my body a little better and I’m learning more every time, I can now recognise some symptoms and still kind of know when my period will be.
+Now my cycles are always a little different, but because I know my body a little better and I’m learning more every time, I can now recognise some symptoms and still kind of know when my period will come.
 It’s very normal to have longer and shorter cycles.
 The length of your cycle depends on when you ovulate.
 Your ovulation is a ‘funny thing’, because it will never be on the same day.
 It’s very sensitive.
 Whenever you’re stressed or when you’re traveling around the time you would normally ovulate, it will wait until you’re less stressed or when you finished traveling.
 So it can happen that your ovulation will be a whole week later.
 This means your cycle is longer, because the days between your ovulation and your period are alway the same.
 My cycles since I stopped taking the pill: 36 days, 28 days, 39 days (I was traveling before my ovulation), 36 days, 33 days, 36 days.
 As you can see my cycles are mostly over 30 days.
 This is totally normal.
-Many woman think they’re overtime after 28 days, but every woman has a different cycle and it’s completely normal.
+Many people think that they are overtime after 28 days, but everyone has a different cycle and it’s completely normal.
 Normal natural cycles can be up to 40 days.